 Make Emotions Scene Appropriate

-It’s always important to make sure your character’s emotions are appropriate to the scene they’re in, so if the scene is scary, make sure your character is scared, if the scene is heart-breaking, make sure they’re sad.
+It’s always important to make sure your character’s emotions are appropriate to the scene they’re in.
+If the scene is scary, make sure your character is scared.
+If the scene is heart-breaking, make sure they’re sad.

-But equally important is making sure that as your story moves forwards, their emotions keep moving with it rather than just changing moment to moment as if each new scene is a fresh start and they’re set back to neutral.
+But equally important is making sure that as your story moves forwards, their emotions keep moving with it.
+Don’t change your characters from moment to moment as if each new scene is a fresh start and they’re set back to neutral.

 An example of a character’s emotional state not being tracked, and the negative impact that then has on the story, is from LOST, Season 1, The Moth.
 During this episode, Charlie, who is struggling with drug addiction, makes the choice to get rid of his supply of heroin.
 Of course, this leads Charlie to go through heroin withdrawal; he’s emotional and sweating and shaking.